-Dems deploying DARPA-funded information warfare AI-driven tool to target pro-Trump accounts
+Dems deploying DARPA-funded AI-driven information warfare tool to target pro-Trump accounts

 Politicians and PACs who are authorized under Facebook's policy entitled “Ads About Social Issues, Elections or Politics” are allowed to use the site's branded content tool, the spokesperson added.

 As part of the authorization process for advertisers, Facebook says on its website that it "confirms their ID and allows them to disclose who is responsible for the ad, which will appear on the ad itself.
-The ad and 'Paid for by' disclaimer are placed in the Ad Library for seven years, along with more information such as range of spend and impressions, as well as demographics of who saw it. "
+The ad and 'Paid for by' disclaimer are placed in the Ad Library for seven years, along with more information such as range of spend and impressions, as well as demographics of who saw it."

 A spokesperson for Twitter did not immediately provide an on-the-record comment to Fox News.
 In 2018, Twitter launched its Political Campaigning Policy, which promises a degree of "transparency" for paid political communications.